Danses Buissonnières 2023

 Ongoing Programming

 The other option offered by this new curatorial model is more traditional and takes place in Espace Orange.
 There is no call for artists for this programming.
-The works, presented as single or double bills in Espace Orange, stem from LABdiff projects presented in Espace Vert or are solicited directly by the curatorial team.
+The works, presented as single or double bills in Espace Orange, are solicited directly by the curatorial team.
 The work is in its final presentation stage.
-Tangente’s aim is to support artists long-term, over 2-3 years, from LABdiff programming to a final presentation on a bigger stage for those who aspire to it.

 Available Spaces